SafeSlingerProject/exchange-python-web/README.md

 The python exchange program currently runs for python 2.x now.
 Since we leverage several cryptographic primitives, we require users to install pycrypto and pysha3.
+We also use bitarray library to computate word phrases during verification.

 ## Install [pycrypto](https://pypi.python.org/pypi/pycrypto) for symmetric cryptography.
 - Download source tarball from the website, the newest verison is 2.6.1 now.